ThomasNet Home | Promote Your Business

 Present Papers at MS&T'10 Conference, October 17-21

 PHOENIX, Oct.
-18, 2010 - Two important papers being presented at the Materials Science & Technology (MS&T'10 - http://matscitech.org/) Conference and Exhibition in Houston, October 17-21, focus on advances in the use of microwaves to produce key battery materials.
+18, 2010 - Two important papers being presented at the Materials Science & Technology (MS&T'10 - matscitech.org/) Conference and Exhibition in Houston, October 17-21, focus on advances in the use of microwaves to produce key battery materials.
 The authors of both papers are Kuruvilla (Karl) Cherian, Ph.D., Director of Applied Research at Spheric Technologies, Inc., a Phoenix, Arizona, high-temperature industrial microwave technology innovator; Spheric Technologies Executive Vice President Michael Kirksey; and Sandwip Dey, Ph.D., and Xiaodi Sun of Arizona State University.
 The high-temperature industrial microwave furnace systems referenced in both papers were supplied by Spheric Technologies.

 The paper, "Development of Microwave Enhanced Solid State Synthesis Technologies for Battery Materials," notes that, "Several technologically important materials have been synthesized rapidly and effectively through microwave enhanced solid state synthesis routes.
 Microwave enhanced solid state routes were investigated for lithium battery materials synthesis.
 Initial process development trials were carried out in an advanced programmable industrial type microwave furnace.
 This paper presents results in the development of special microwave enhanced solid state synthesis technology for LiFePO4 and Li4Ti5O12.
 Resulting phase purity could be further improved by judicious time-temperature-microwave power profile programming and variation of other parameters.
 The best time variable profile obtained in the batch system could be suitably adapted and transformed into a space variable profile in a recently commissioned Advanced Microwave Pusher System for continuous processing, to achieve industrial production throughput levels."